TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 - `confirmation`: **boolean**  this boolean indicates if you wish to receive a confirmation after sending the downlink message.
 Default value to False.
 - `schedule`: **string**  this string provides the type of schedule on which the message should be sent.
 It can take values such as `first` or `last`.
 Default value to `replace`.

-### Errors
-Errors can happen on connection for different reasons:
-* Wrong `app_id`, `access_key` or `mqtt_address` were provided to the constructor.
-* The machine may not have access to the network/The MQTT server could be down/Firewall restrictions could prevent connection
-* The client process doesn't have system capabilities to open a socket
-* The MQTT server uses MQTTS, but the client won't accept the TLS certificate Errors could also happen when closing connection, in case the disconnection is unexpected.
-It's possible to catch those exceptions using `except RuntimeError as` and print the error.

 ### UplinkMessage
 This type of object is constructed dynamically from the message received by the client, so this means some attributes can change from one message to another.
 However here are some constant attributes usually found in UplinkMessage objects:
 * app_id: the application ID to which the device is registered